Highways in Hungary: Motorcars up to 3.5 tonnes

+Time-based fee vignettes

 All vehicles must have an electronic vignette to use the motorways and expressways in Hungary.
-Cars, vans and motorbikes up to 3.5 tonnes only need to buy a single vignette which costs 5,500 Hungarian forint (Ft) for 10 days, 8,900 Ft for 1 month and 49,190 Ft for a year.
+Cars, vans and motorbikes up to 3.5 tonnes only need to buy a single vignette which costs 6,400 Hungarian forint (Ft) for 10 days, 10,360 Ft for 1 month and 57,260 Ft for a year, from 1 January 2024.
 The e-vignette user charge system applies to motorcycles, passenger cars and their trailers, as well as cargo vehicles with a maximum permissible gross weight of 3.5 tonnes, campers and buses, and their trailers.
-These vehicles are authorized to use the Hungarian toll speedway network's roads exclusively with pre-purchased –purchased prior to entering a toll speedway section– road use authorization, i.e. e-vignettes.
+These vehicles are authorized to use the Hungarian toll speedway network's roads exclusively with pre-purchased –purchased prior to entering a toll speedway section– road use authorization, i.e. electronic vignettes (e-vignettes).
 The amount of toll charges depends on the category of the vehicle and the type of the e-vignette.
 The category of the motor vehicles must be determined according to the official entry that appears in the vehicle registration certificate, based on the maximum permissible gross weight of the motor vehicle and the number of persons it is allowed to transport.

+Electronic vignettes replaced the windscreen toll vignette (autópálya matrica) in 2008.

+A blue motorway or expressway road sign means that a paid e-vignette toll is obligatory unless stated otherwise (usually sections from the border to the closest exit).
+Only sections not subject to e-vignette are designated with an additional road sign (see below).